 Small disks produced by HPT are not suitable for most industrial applications;

-The high degree of applied pressure which must be maintained through straining introduces a limit on the ;
+The high degree of applied pressure which must be maintained through straining introduces a limit on the installation construction;

 An inhomogeneous degree of strain in induced across the diameters of the disks resulting in microstructural and property gradients.

 A modified HPT technique for the processing of rings introduced in () helps to overcome some of these limitations.
-The replacement of a disk by a ring permits not only the removal of the less-processed central part of the disk but also a further scaling–up of the HPT technique to 100 mm in diameter ().
+The replacement of a disk by a ring permits not only the avoidance of the less-processed central part of the disk but also to a further scaling–up of the HPT technique to 100 mm in diameter ().
 The sample shape can be improved by high-pressure sliding (HPS) which is another attempt that was developed for fabrication of sheet metallic materials having 100 mm in length, 5 mm in width and 0.8 mm in thickness ().

-he HPS technique is shown in Fig. 3.
-Rectangular sheets can be processed using HPS and, an equal strain is introduced throughout the sample under the same load.
+The HPS technique is shown in Fig. 3.
+Rectangular sheets can be processed using HPS and, there is also a possibility for scale-up of the process once an equal strain is introduced throughout the sample under the same load.

 Continuous high-pressure torsion (CHPT), developed with the aim of microstructural refinement and subsequent enhancement of properties, was the next step in the improvement of HPT ().
+CHPT was successfully applied for manufacturing of ultrafine-grained wires having a diameter of 2 mm from pure Al and Cu.